 Sandia research investigates how organic reactions affect Earth’s atmosphere

 Volatile organic compounds can be found in the air — everywhere.
-A wide range of sources, including plants, cooking fuels
+A wide range of sources, including plants, cooking fuels and household cleaners, emit these compounds directly.
+They are also formed in the atmosphere through a complex network of photochemical reactions.

 Sandia researchers and colleagues from other institutions investigated the reactions of hydroxyl and methylperoxy radicals to understand their impact on the atmosphere’s ability to process pollutants.